luke-guild/andes/data/README.md

 ___

-We then generated a combined data set that compared the elevation ranges of each species within each latitudinal band, and created versions for each threshhold (0.01 and 0.05) used in generating the normalized frequencies.
+We generated a combined data set that compared the elevation ranges of each species within each latitudinal band, and created versions for each threshhold (0.01 and 0.05) used in generating the normalized frequencies.
 The `range/diff` is calculated from the midpoint of each elevation bucket (ie 1450 for 1400-1499):
 ```csv
 species,a.10.5,b.5.0,c.0.-5,d.-5.-10,e.-10.-15,f.-15.-20,g.-20.-25
 Abatia parviflora,300,1600,2600,800,0,N/A,N/A